About Robert T. Smith

 - Financial services litigation

 - Argued on behalf of major health care system and university before the US Court of Appeals for the Fourth Circuit in multiple lawsuits alleging fraud and retaliation under the False Claims Act and discrimination and retaliation under Title VII of the Civil Rights Act of 1964.
 Secured dismissal of all claims from the District Court after proving that plaintiff had engaged in litigation-related misconduct.
 Obtained unanimous, precedential opinion from the Fourth Circuit affirming the sanction of dismissal.
+Rangarajan v.
+Johns Hopkins Univ., 917 F.3d 218 (4th Cir.
+2019), cert. denied, 139 S. Ct.
+2762 (2019).

 - Successfully represented two securities professionals in a petition for review before the US Court of Appeals for the District of Columbia Circuit challenging an administrative finding of securities fraud by the Securities and Exchange Commission.

-- Represented The Retail Property Trust, a wholly owned subsidiary of Simon Property Group, Inc., in the US Court of Appeals for the Ninth Circuit, arguing that the Labor Management Relations Act does not preempt traditional state-law property claims for trespass and private nuisance asserted against a labor union that was arguably engaged in a secondary boycott at the time.
+- Successfully represented The Retail Property Trust, a wholly owned subsidiary of Simon Property Group, Inc., in the US Court of Appeals for the Ninth Circuit, arguing that the Labor Management Relations Act does not preempt traditional state-law property claims for trespass and private nuisance asserted against a labor union that was arguably engaged in a secondary boycott at the time.
 The Ninth Circuit agreed in an important precedential opinion that overturned an adverse decision by the district court.
 Retail Property Trust v.
 United Bhd. of Carpenters & Joiners of Am., 768 F.3d 938 (9th Cir.
 2014).

 - Successful argument before US Court of Appeals for Sixth Circuit, obtaining authorization for client to file second challenge to state court conviction through actual innocence gateway of Antiterrorism and Effective Death Penalty Act.